khyejin1231/Deep_learning_tutorial/README.md

 For this tutorial,
 we will discuss GANs model in python.
 Please read the relevant files in the main folder.
-Generative Adversarial Networks tutorial by Ian Goodfellow
+Generative Adversarial Networks tutorial by Ian Goodfellow Also, if you would like to have more resources on deep learning, here is a useful resource provided by MIT: http://introtodeeplearning.com/